-Now that the file has been created, we can open it for editing, by using the emacs editor.
+Before we can begin, we need to start up the emacs editor.
 By using the command emacs lab1.py, we are opening the file lab1.py in the emacs editor.
 (The emacs editor is similar to Notepad on Windows, or TextEdit on a Mac.
 It's nothing fancy - it just lets you type and edit files.)

-linux3[18]% emacs lab1.py
+linux3[17]% emacs lab1.py

 The emacs editor will replace your entire window of text, and should look similar to the example below.
+Since lab1.py does not already exist, we are given a blank file to work with.